Kłomnice

 Kłomnice is a village in Częstochowa County, Silesian Voivodeship, in southern Poland.
 It is the seat of the gmina (administrative district) called Gmina Kłomnice.
-It lies approximately 21 km north-east of Częstochowa and 78 km north of the regional capital Katowice.

 During World War II the village was occupied by Germany.
 In September 1944, during the Warsaw Uprising, the Germans deported 2,000 Varsovians from the Dulag 121 camp in Pruszków, where they were initially imprisoned, to Kłomnice.
 Those Poles were mainly old people, ill people and women with children.